FMMT666/Worffler-Benchmark/README.md

     askr on LinAx2
     Processing 8000 lines:

     Lua    : 31s
     C      : 8s
-    Python: 30s
+    Python2: 30s
+    Python3: 42s

     ---------
     So 26.
 Apr 16:20:55 CEST 2015
     askr on LinAx2
     Processing 8000 lines:

     Lua    : 31s
     C      : 8s
-    Python: 22s
+    Python2: 22s
+    Python3: 35s

   New output is always appended to these two files and they are never deleted.
+  This comes in handy if one manages to improve the code to faster (or worse).

 ---